PinkuChanda/WordPress-docker-boilerplate-with-nginx/README.md

-# WordPress with MySQL and Nginx using Docker
+# WordPress Docker Environment with Nginx and MySQL

-Docker setup for Laravel with Nginx and MySQL.
-Quickly spin up a Laravel environment with optimized configurations for PHP and Nginx.
+This Docker configuration sets up a WordPress environment using Nginx as a web server and MySQL as the database backend.
+The setup allows for quick deployment of WordPress with optimal configurations for development.

 ## Prerequisites